 - If your grandchild is already enrolled in an institution of higher learning then you can pay the college or university directly.
 The Internal Revenue Service (IRS) has a specific exception to the gift tax for tuition payments that are made directly to a qualifying educational institution such as a college or university.
 It is important to note that the exception to the gift tax exists only for tuition payments and not for fees, room, or board.
 Additionally, the payment must be made right to the college or university and not to your grandchild—even if you give your grandchild specific directions to use the money for tuition only.

+when modify your estate plan how to pay for your grandchild’s education.
+For more info please give us a call or email let us know how we can help.
 Before you make any estate planning move, it is important to know all of the possible tax implications.
 If planning for you grandchild’s education is your goal then start a live chat with us today and let us help you review your options so that you can make an informed decision that is best for your family.